CirrusMD/authum/authum/plugins/jumpcloud/README.md

 # JumpCloud Plugin

-This plugin handles authentication with [JumpCloud](https://jumpcloud.com/).
+This plugin handles authentication with [JumpCloud](https://jumpcloud.com/) for SAML applications.
 See: `athm jumpcloud --help`.

 ## Features